Surnames and Her-names

 devices for naming people.
 The American Indians were and are fond of

-looking to the animals, the sky or distant landscape for names.
+looking to the animals, the sky or distant landscapes for names.
 And

 many of America’s own “love generation” of the 1960’s and 1970’s took

 blissful last names like Friendship and Sunshine.
 For example, the

 female actor Barbara Hershey